 With great regret the Bronx upstairs is a casualty of the pandemic and will not return as a music venue.
 Our sincere thanks to Dee and Patrick, whose generous hospitality gave us so many wonderful memories over the years.
 All success to you in your future ventures.

 However we are pledged as ever to provide live music.
 We have been unable to date to find a bio secure and viable venue for club nights but hopefully a new base will be found when regulations relax.
 In the meantime we will try and book gigs where and wherever we can and will do our best to remain within our current tariff:-

 Under14s admitted free if accompanied by an adult.

-Tickets available on the door and in advance from https://www.ticketsource.co.uk/teignmouthjazzandblues
+Tickets may be available on the door.
+Or, in advance usually from https://www.ticketsource.co.uk/teignmouthjazzandblues

 For further details contact Ian Roberts [email protected]

 Capacity 100.
 For bio security please try and book tickets in advance in person from Regents Style or the Old Riviera Cinema or on line from https://www.ticketsource.co.uk/teignmouthjazzandblues

 Nigel Price is probably the most dynamic and gifted guitarist on the British jazz scene today and this is the proof.”
 All about Jazz